SiliconLabs/platform_applications/platform_lcd_si70xx/README.md

 from the Si70xx RHT sensor.
 Every 5 seconds the LCD will update with the new temperature reading.

-## How the Project Works
+## How It Works
-The project uses a periodic sleeptimer that executes a callback function every 5,000ms.
+The project uses a periodic sleeptimer that executes a callback function every 5 seconds.
 This callback function calls APIs from the Si70xx driver library that measure and read the temperature and relative humidity values from the sensor.
 This value is then displayed on the segment LCD using APIs from the Segment LCD driver library.

 ## .sls Projects Used
-* platform_lcd_si70xx_fg23.sls
+* platform_tempsensor_segmentlcd_fg23.sls
-* platform_lcd_si70xx_pg23.sls
+* platform_tempsensor_segmentlcd_pg23.sls

-## How to Port to Another Part
-Right click on the project and select "Properties" and navigate to "C/C++ Build" then "Board/Part/SDK".
-Select the new board or part to target and apply the changes.
-There may be some dependencies that need to be resolved when changing the target architecture.

 ## Note
 Although measures have been taken to thermally isolate the sensor from the